shivlalsharma/github-profile-fetcher/Readme.md

 ## Installation

-follow these steps to run the Tic Tac Toe locally:
+follow these steps to run the GitHub Profile Fetcher locally:

 1. **Clone the repository**:
     ```bash